thantthet/Parabaik-C-Converter/README.md

 C implementation of Parabaik Myanmar Text converter (Zawgyi > Unicode) [ https://github.com/ngwestar/parabaik ] which ment to use with C/C++ or Objective-C.

-This project uses the rules from original javascript converter.
-The code needs ICU library.
-Project also included NSString category to use with Objective-C on iOS and Mac OS X.
+This project uses the conversion patterns from original javascript implementation.
+ICU library is needed.
+Project also included NSString Category to use with Objective-C on iOS and Mac OS X.

 Installing
 ----------

 ### C/C++ Project
-1. Link your project with libicucore
+1. Link your project with `libicucore`
 2. Write `#include "parabaik.h"`

 #### Usage